Gambling reform campaign

 Australians spend more money on gambling per person than any other country in the world, and pokies are the leading cause of these losses.
 In 2017-18 Victorians lost $2.69 billion on electronic poker machines, which is equivalent to $550 per adult.
 That's $7,383,561 lost every day!

-The Victorian Commission for Gambling and Liquor Regulation has data on gambling losses by municipality.
+The Victorian Gambling and Casino Control Commission has data on gambling losses by municipality.

 Research in 2016 found a statistically significant correlation between poker machine density and police-recorded domestic violence rates among postcodes in Victoria.